InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/relocating/reinstallation.rst

     cd /code/media
     aws s3 cp --recursive s3://im-fragalysis/production-stack-media/ .

-This is a lot of data, expect it to take a while, with an estimate of approximately 10 to 15 minutes for 150Gi of data.
+The media directory is likely to consist of a lot of files.
+Expect the copy to take a while, probably 20 to 30 minutes per 150Gi.

-Now your relocated production stack should be ready to use.
+***Congratulations!** Your relocated production stack should be ready to use.

 .. _adding a service account: https://docs.cloud.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengaddingserviceaccttoken.htm
 .. _ansible-infrastructure: https://github.com/InformaticsMatters/ansible-infrastructure